The RiskModels Hierarchical Factor Model

 Before buying a "diversified" mutual fund, check its L3 decomposition.
 If 80% of its ER comes from the market, you're paying active management fees for passive beta.

-Alpha Measurement
+Selection Measurement

 Additional Resources